 Unlike many autism services out there, First Steps starts with a recognition of the inherent value and potential of each child, and focuses on building upon this potential, and upon the strengths and capacities of the caregivers.
 It puts the child firmly at the centre, while providing parents and caregivers with the foundational support and understanding required to build secure and trusting relationships with their autistic child.

 First Steps is a support programme informed by the latest scientific evidence about autism in young children.
-It has been specially designed for us by researchers from Norland (a world-leading childcare higher education provider based in Bath that has been at the forefront of early childhood and inter-disciplinary inclusive practices for over 130 years) with the input of experienced child therapists, autism experts and parents of autistic children.
+It has been specially designed by researchers from Norland, a world-leading childcare higher education provider based in Bath that has been at the forefront of early childhood and inter-disciplinary inclusive practices for over 130 years (read more) with the input of our charity's experienced child therapists, independent autism experts and parents of autistic children.
+Its development was funded by Norland Foundation.
 It has been licensed to be delivered by the Transforming Autism Project.

 What Do We Want To Achieve?